chuyskywalker/hugo-editable/readme.md

 If you do not have a hugo site located under this checkout at `site`, a demo one will be created for you.

-Once you're really happy with your site, you can use this awesome command to build an nginx container that serves the fully static built site:
+Once you're happy with the site, you can use these commands to build an nginx container that serves the full static-built site:

 ```
 # rebuild container, if needed